sahib139/Quiz_App/README.md

 ```
 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize-cli db:create`

-- After creating database by executing above command , now create all the tables by executing `npx sequelize-cli db:migrate:all` in the src folder .
+- After creating the database by executing the above command, now create all the tables by executing `npx sequelize-cli db:migrate:all` in the src folder.

 - Now execute `npx sequelize-cli  db:seed:all` to add the record(questions) in the question field.
 ```